 Each membership shall be entitled to one vote.

-A member’s failure to receive a mail ballot does not affect any action taken by mail ballot.
+A member’s failure to receive a ballot does not affect any action taken by the ballot.

 A. Describe each proposed Bylaw amendment and identify all candidates upon which the members are asked to vote;